Skin name: Gamarrang

 Born in c1925 in the bush on the outskirts of Ramingining, Central Arnhem Land, Gudthaykudthay was the only child to father Lika and mother Ganinydja 1 of the Djardewitijibi Tribe.
 Gudthaykudthay’s mother’s country is Ramingining, making him a Senior Custodian (djunngayi) of Ramingining.
-Gudthaykudthay paints both his mother’s country and dis father’s country.
+Gudthaykudthay paints both his mother’s and his father’s country.

-Gudthaykudthay first recorded exhibition, Traditions and Innovations, was held in 1979 at the Legislative Assembly in Darwin.
-However, it was not till 1983 that Gudthaykudthay had his first solo exhibition held at the Garry Anderson Gallery, Sydney.
+Gudthaykudthay’s first recorded exhibition, Traditions and Innovations, was held in 1979 at the Legislative Assembly in Darwin.
+It was not till 1983 that Gudthaykudthay had his first solo exhibition, held at the Garry Anderson Gallery, Sydney.
 This exhibition consisted of bark paintings, featuring abstract landscape designs and clan patterns.
 The National Gallery of Australia acquired two of these bark paintings.

-Gudthaykudthay created five Dupun (Hollow Logs) for the renowned 1988 Aboriginal Memorial, an installation of 200 Dupun commemorating the deaths of indigenous people since white occupation.
-The installation was exhibited at the Biennial of Sydney- Beneath the Southern Cross, before moving to the National Gallery of Australia where it in on permanent display.
+Gudthaykudthay created five Dupan (Hollow Logs) for the renowned 1988 Aboriginal Memorial, an installation of 200 Dupan commemorating the deaths of indigenous people since white occupation.
+The installation was exhibited at the Biennial of Sydney-Beneath the Southern Cross, before moving to the National Gallery of Australia where it in on permanent display.

 Gudthaykudthay completed a printmaking course in 1990s, at Charles Darwin University, focusing on lithography, lino cut and screen-printing.
 Gudthaykudthay has produced numerous successful prints, commonly with the stories of the Wagilag Sisters, Wititj (olive python) and the Native Cat – his personal totem.
 In 2013, Gudthaykudthay further completed a Certificate II in Visual Arts at the Charles Darwin University.

 Gudthaykudthay has experienced great success both nationally and internationally, with six individual solo shows, and over 50 group exhibitions.
 Gudthaykudthay’s artwork continues to be sought after by private and public collectors.